Main Menu Main Content

 Experience

-• Representation of various franchisors, including assistance with the drafting and negotiation of Franchise Disclosure Documents, franchise agreements and related documents.
+• Representation of various franchisors, including assistance with the drafting and negotiation of Franchise Disclosure Documents, franchise agreements, and related documents.

 • Ongoing counseling to companies that serve as franchisees of numerous franchises, including the negotiation of franchise agreements and multi-unit development agreements.

-• Counseling of franchisees with respect to other legal matters, including entity formation, financing arrangements, and lease agreements.
+• Counseling franchisees with respect to other legal matters, including entity formation, financing arrangements, and lease agreements.

 • Counseling business owners in the implementation of a franchise system or, in the alternative, sales representative and distribution arrangements, including the drafting and negotiation of related documents.